 Pea and Bacon Risotto

 Sometimes the slow way, is the best way.
 This pea and bacon risotto cooks low and slow over the stove, and the wait is worth it.
 The slow addition of broth allows the rice to plump and absorb maximum flavor.

-Use any veggies or meat you like.
+Use any veggies or meat you like, just make sure they are both cooked before you start making the risotto.
 If you decide to sub out the bacon, simply swap the bacon fat for butter and you’re good to go.
 You can also keep it simple and leave out the additions altogether for the world’s richest rice dish.

-Serve with a nice fish dish to round out your meal.
+Pea and Bacon Risotto